The Best Siem Reap Cambodian Restaurants for Authentic Cambodian Food

 The French owner-chef, Joannès Rivière, who has lived in Cambodia for many years, written a Cambodian cookbook, and speaks fluent Khmer, only uses Cambodian ingredients and mostly local produce, which he sources from farmers and co-operatives close to Siem Reap.

 There are only two 5 or 6 course degustation (tasting) menus offered, which since April 2016 have changed every two weeks (it used to be weekly), and they’re an absolute bargain.
-A six-course menu (a must for foodies) is just US$28 a head and a decent bottle just US$26.
-There’s an amuse bouche to start and Cambodian fruits follow desserts.
+A six-course menu (a must for foodies) is just US$28 a head and a decent bottle starts at US$26.
+There’s an amuse bouche to begin with and Cambodian fruits follow desserts.

 We like to describe Chanrey Tree’s food as a more refined version of Sugar Palm’s.
 The flavours are authentic, but like Sugar Palm have been made a tad more palatable to Western tastes, without compromising too much.
-Their prahok k’tis, a pork mince dip made with the Cambodian fermented fish called prahok, is authentic, whereas many tourist restaurants will tone the prahok right down.
+Their prahok k’tis, a pork mince dip made with the Cambodian fermented fish called prahok, is often toned down, so ask for it to be made in the authentic way if you wish to try it as it should be made.

 Unfortunately many foreign tourists to Siem Reap often ask not to share food that is intended to be shared family-style.
 Chanrey Tree has given in to this, serving dishes individually, Western-style.
 We still ask to share when we dine here, so don’t be afraid to tell them if you wish to also.
 For diners who are happy to eat Asian family-style they’ll provide extra plates, however, (one of my only gripes) they’ll still serve individual mounds of rice on each plate.